 One of our experienced periodontists will draw up a personalized treatment plan to take back the health of your gums and help you keep your natural teeth.
 Once we’ve stopped the progression of your periodontal disease, you’ll enter your maintenance phase and one of the most important treatments is a regular deep cleaning procedure, also known as scaling and root planing.

-Now you may be wondering how a deep cleaning procedure works and what are some of the benefits of deep cleaning teeth.
+Now you may be wondering if a deep cleaning is ever really necessary and what are some of the benefits of deep cleaning teeth.
 Get all the answers to your gum cleaning questions from our certified periodontal specialists!

 What are the benefits of a deep teeth cleaning?